 A few factors impact how expensive a turtle is.
 Most importantly, the rarity of the species determines its price.
 The more common the turtle is, the more affordable it will be.
 Conversely, rare turtles will be more expensive and more difficult to find.

 Another factor that impacts a turtle’s price is its natural location.
 Some turtles are common on certain continents, which makes them affordable there.
-However, they might be more expensive across the world where they aren’t as common.
+However, they might be more expensive in areas of the world where they aren’t as common.

-The last factor that impacts how expensive a turtle is its ease of breeding and care.
-Some turtles are very easy to care for, whereas others are sensitive to the environment and care.
-Turtles that require more care will be more expensive since more money and care went into the turtle’s breeding and growth.
+The last factor that impacts a turtle’s cost is its ease of breeding and care.
+Some turtles are easy to care for, whereas others are sensitive to the environment and care.
+Turtles that require more care will be more expensive because more money and care went into the turtle’s breeding and growth.

 Where Is the Best Place to Buy a Turtle?